 What’s special

-This popular park on Melbourne’s eastern edge is famous for its superb lyrebirds, which may be seen and heard along some of its walking tracks.
-The mountain ash trees growing on the park’s southern and eastern slopes are some of the tallest living trees in the world, and its wet gullies provide homes for ferns, mosses and rainforest plants.
+This popular park on Melbourne’s eastern edge is famous for its Superb Lyrebirds, seen and heard along some of its walking tracks.
+The Mountain Ash trees growing on the park’s southern and eastern slopes are some of the tallest living trees in the world.
+Wet gullies provide homes for ferns, mosses and rainforest plants.

 Best time to visit